fabioz/pyvmmonitor-core/README.md

-This project contains the open Source bits of the core utilities used in PyVmMonitor (http://www.pyvmmonitor.com/)
+This project contains the Open Source bits of the core utilities used in PyVmMonitor (http://www.pyvmmonitor.com/)

 The licenses used are: